marellasusmitha/wallet-creditscoring/analysis.md

-# Wallet Score Analysis – Zeru Assignment
+# Wallet CreditScoring– Zeru Assignment

 After generating the credit scores for wallets, I plotted the score distribution using a histogram with bins from 0 to 1000 (in 100-point intervals).
 The output graph showed that the majority of the wallets fall under the 0–100 score range.